rjdirisio/pyvibdmc/docs/potentials.rst

 - ``PyVibDMC`` expects the function to return a 1D NumPy array of potential values in Hartree.

-Please follow the next steps for calling a PES from Python written in Fortran or C/C++.
+Please follow the next steps for calling a PES from Python written in Fortran or C/C++ after a brief note about parallelization.

 Multiproccesing Pool: Parallelizing Potential Calls
 -------------------------------------------------------